tiffanimarlowe/project_template/README.md

 + How will efficiency change with increasing number of orders and diversified locations?
 + How long does it take to deliver 50 packages via air based system?

-2) How does increased battery, max speed, and carrying capacity effect utilization, arrival time and the number of drones needed?
+2) How does increased battery and max speed effect utilization, arrival time and the number of drones needed?

 3) Can drones reduce average delivery time to 1 hour (as intended by Amazon Prime Air), how much drones are neccessary?